ADHD - Condition and Symptoms

 Filing for Social Security Disability with an ADHD Diagnosis

-The fact that ADHD always begins in early childhood is important because while ADHD is listed by the Social Security Administration (SSA) under Section 112.11, Attention Deficit Hyperactivity Disorder, the listing applies to children.
+The fact that ADHD always begins in early childhood is important because while ADHD is listed by the Social Security Administration (SSA) under Section 112.11 of the Blue Book, Attention Deficit Hyperactivity Disorder, the listing applies to children.
 There is no similar section for adults.
 If you are able to prove that you have had ADHD since childhood, and if you can show that this condition has impaired your ability to do schoolwork as a child and to be gainfully employed as an adult, your condition may be considered severe enough to get disability benefits.

 An ADHD diagnosis, in and of itself, is not enough to qualify for disability benefits.
 As a child, you must have had measurable functional impairments (which show up as recurring poor performance in school) and as an adult, you must have measurable functional impairments that keep you from working.
 You must also meet the requirements of both Paragraph A and Paragraph B below.
 (Although both paragraphs apply to childhood ADHD, it is advisable that be sure you meet the same requirements in order to be eligible for benefits as an adult.)

 You must possess acceptable medical documentation which finds that you have all three of the following symptoms: